cotarr/collab-auth/README.md

 should be used for encryption of https requests to the server and verification of the hostname.
-The express/node.js web server will read TLS certificates at startup using configuration settins.
+The express/node.js web server will read TLS certificates at startup using configuration settings.
 The following can be set using Unix environment variables or including in a .env file.
 Edit the filenames as needed.